Time as a test-field: the no-boundary universe in motion and a smooth radiation bounce: The Schr odinger equation in quantum cosmology

 One might have noticed that the clock Hamiltonian~\eqref{intro_clock} is unbounded from below.
 Although the WdW constraint~\eqref{intro_wdw_clock} enforces zero total energy, some solutions could still exhibit arbitrarily large energy exchange between the clock and the universe.
-However, in this simplified model, where $H_{\rm clock}$ depends only on $t$ and $\cal H$ is $t$-independant, no such exchange can occur.
+However, in this simplified model, where $H_{\rm clock}$ depends only on $\ti$ and $\cal H$ is $\ti$-independent, no such exchange can occur.
 More generally, as we are going to discuss, our proposal for time is that it constitutes a component of negligible energy.
 Preventing a large flow of energy from and to the clock is tantamount to checking the validity of our assumption.
 Another issue is that ${\cal H}$ itself is unbounded, because the conformal mode of the metric (here, the scale factor) comes with the ``wrong sign" of the kinetic term.
-This is related to the Jeans instability of a gravitational system against collapse. (see also~\cite{Giulini:1994dx}).
-We refer the reader to~\cite{Halliwell:1990uy} for a list of references where this problem is discussed in the context of quantum gravity.
-In what follows, we proceed with deliberate optimism and set this complication aside.
+This is related to the Jeans instability of a gravitational system against collapse. (see also~\cite{Halliwell:1990uy,Giulini:1994dx}).
+As discussed at the beginning of Sec.~\ref{bounce}, this is the type of instability that can be improved by quantum mechanics.

-The time-dependent wavefunction $\Psi(q^a, t)$ then admits the standard interpretation of conditional probabilities \emph{at given time} $t$,
+The time-dependent wavefunction $\Psi(q^a, \ti)$ then admits the standard interpretation of conditional probabilities \emph{at given time} $\ti$,

 where $\sqrt{-g}$ is the invariant volume element in field space (\emph{i.e.} that of the metric $g_{ab}$ in the minisuperspace action~\eqref{action_general} below). $P$ is conserved because it is the charge obtained by integrating the zero-component of the usual conserved current of the Schr\"odinger equation.
-This straightforward probabilistic interpretation of $\Psi(q^a,t)$ is possible because $\Psi$ satisfies~\eqref{intro_main}---an equation different from the WdW equation, which is of Klein-Gordon type.
+This straightforward probabilistic interpretation of $\Psi(q^a,\ti)$ is possible because $\Psi$ satisfies~\eqref{intro_main}---an equation different from the WdW equation, which is of Klein-Gordon type.
 As such, it avoids the subtleties associated with the conserved WdW probability, such as the appearance of negative probabilities, and will be the interpretation adopted throughout this paper.

 In the rest of this paper we apply the Schr\"odinger equation and the probability interpretation above discussed to a variety of situations.
 Our proposal comes with an additional instruction---that of selecting solutions of~\eqref{intro_main} in which time plays the role of a test field, with negligible backreaction on the metric.
 We detail this choice in Sec.~\ref{timeastf}.
 In Sec.~\ref{sec_semiclassical} we show that our formalism produces expected, almost obvious results in the semi-classical regime, where the scale factor is essentially monotonic with respect to time and the wavefunction captures only a piece of evolution of the universe---either contracting or expanding.
 A smooth ``bounce" transition between these two phases is recovered if we let the system evolve through the turnaround.
 We analyze this bounce numerically in two different scenarios.
 In the presence of spatial curvature and a cosmological constant we obtain a motion picture of the no-boundary proposal (Sec.~\ref{sec_nb}).
 For a universe dominated by radiation we also obtain a bounce, that we study in Sec.~\ref{bounce}.
 We conclude in Sec.~\ref{conclusion} with some speculative outlooks.